devrobertpalmer/sendTexts/README.md

 Who to send to:

 -list:<file>...........The membership list in JSON format.
 This is required.
--name:<name>...........Filter to members who'se names include the given substring.
+-name:<name>...........Filter to members whose names include the given substring.
--only:<list>...........Limit the message to the list of members who'se names appear in <list>.
+-only:<list>...........Limit the message to the list of members whose names appear in <list>.
 Format is a JSON array of strings.
 The entries must match the member's preferred name.

 Help understanding what is going to happen: